determined-ai/determined/docs/tutorials/detached-mode/transition-managed-determined.rst

 .. code:: yaml

    name: unmanaged-3-torch-distributed
-   # Here we use Determined's torch distributed launcher.
+   # Here we use Determined's PyTorch distributed launcher.
-   # You don't need to specify details about the cluster topology.
+   # You don't need to specify details about the cluster topology; Determined
-   # Determined takes care of that for you.
+   # takes care of that for you.
-   # Simply specify resource requirements like resources.slots_per_trial
+   # Simply specify resource requirements like resources.slots_per_trial.
    entrypoint: >-
      python3 -m determined.launch.torch_distributed
      python3 3_torch_distributed.py